chetekei/life-insurance-profitability/README.md

 ## Life insurance Profitability
-Computing the financial implications associated with opening life insurance business.
+Computing the financial implications associated with starting a life insurance business.

 ### Model Logic
 1. The business will have 10 unit managers who will have 5 agents each.<br>